-Portrait Young Black Woman
+Portrait of a Young Black Woman

 Lithograph on white chine-collé on tan wove paper, no date.